cometbft/knowledge-base/protocols/mempool/protocol-abstract.md

 The first step is to replace the blocking **send** invocations by non-blocking equivalents which _schedule_ the sending of a transaction to a peer.
-The scheduled send calls have to preserve order, in the sense that the sending of two transactions to the same peer must be performed in the same order at which they were scheduled.
+The scheduled sending actions have to preserve order, in the sense that the sending of two transactions to the same peer must be performed in the same order at which they were scheduled.